gha-trigger/gha-trigger.github.io/docs/index.md

 `gha-trigger` supports multiple pairs of `Main Repository` and `CI Repository`.
 You can also share `CI Repository` for multiple `Main Repository`.

-## Supported platform

-gha-trigger supports only AWS Lambda at the moment, but we're considering to support other platform such as Google Cloud Function too.

 ## How to rerun and cancel CI

 Users don't have the write permission of CI Repository, so they can't rerun and cancel workflows directly.